aklinker1/bunv/README.md

 If you haven't installed a project's version of `bun`, you'll be prompted to install it when running any `bun` or `bunx` commands.

-Bunv also ships it's own executable: `bunv`.
+Bunv also ships its own executable: `bunv`.
 Right now, it just lists the versions of Bun it has installed:

 ```sh
 $ bunv